 One duplex 20A 110 outlet per communications rack is required.
-A minimum of a 1.5KVA SNMP-Manageable UPS will be placed in each IDF.
+If a multi-closet UPS is not servicing the building, a minimum of a 1.5KVA SNMP-Manageable UPS will be placed in each IDF.
 UPS's will need to be sized, but in general 1.5KVA of battery backup is needed for every 300 watts of power consumption.
 All UPS's require a Network Management Card.
 Rack-mounted UPS's will require an open-box communications rack.
 The preferred standard for UPS's is a single, larger UPS, placed in the MDF, supporting multiple closets.
 If this is not attainable, fewer/larger UPS's supporting multiple closets is preferred.